-The Immediate Gathering Of Evidence Critical To Reconstruction Of The Motorcycle Collision
+Immediate Gathering Of Evidence Critical To Reconstruction Of A Motorcycle Collision

 - Photographing of the motorcycle as soon as possible: The attorneys at Hixson & Brown immediately tracked down the motorcycle and hired a private investigator to photograph the motorcycle prior to it being destroyed or sold for salvage.
 In photographing the motorcycle, particular attention was placed on the bulb of the headlight, scuff or scratch marks on the motorcycle, scuffs on the tires, tire treads, and all areas of damage.
 It was imperative that the bulb be photographed since the condition of the filament of the bulb could actually show whether or not the bulb was on at the time of impact.
 Scuff marks, scratches, tire scuffs and other damage areas also contained critical information on braking of the motorcycle and the action of the motorcycle immediately prior to the collision.

-- Photographing the motorcycle accident scene immediately: The lawyers at Hixson & Brown immediately had the entire accident scene photographed and videotaped.
+- Photographing the motorcycle accident scene immediately: We immediately had the entire accident scene photographed and videotaped.
 This was critical to show any potential visual obstructions encountered by either the bus driver or the motorcycle driver that may have impeded either driver’s view and to show the condition of the roadway surface, including tire skid marks, cuts and scrapes on the road from the motorcycle, the area of the impact and the movement of the vehicles after the collision.

 - Gathering evidence from video surveillance cameras available: The attorneys at Hixson & Brown immediately secured a copy of the school bus’s onboard video.
 Although the onboard video only showed the passenger compartment of the school bus, it also revealed objects outside the bus’s windows.
 Based on the position of objects seen through the bus’s windows while the bus was moving, the video could be utilized to show the speed of the bus, the location of the bus at any point in time as well as the exact time of impact with the motorcycle.

-The lawyers at Hixson & Brown were also able to determine whether or not the wrongful death would have occurred if the bus driver had stopped at the stop sign for just one (1) second prior to entering the intersection.
+We were able to determine whether or not the wrongful death would have occurred if the bus driver had stopped at the stop sign for just one (1) second prior to entering the intersection.
 The animation showing a hypothetical one-(1) second stop at the stop sign revealed:

 Just eight days after providing the evidence and the video animation of the accident reconstruction to the insurance company, the case settled for $2,000,000.
 This is an example of why it is critical to immediately contact a lawyer with expertise in handling motorcycle collisions, motorcycle accidents and motorcycle wrongful death claims.
 Any delay could result in the loss of evidence that might be critical to determining exactly how the motorcycle collision occurred.